symphonyoss/App-Integrations-Core/README.md

 3. Copy [this file](docs/configuration/idea/IntegrationBridgeApplication.xml) to your "project source folder"/.idea/runConfigurations (feel free to create the last folder if you don't have it yet).
 4. Go to ``Run > Edit Configurations...`` and select check the one called "IntegrationBridgeApplication"
 5. Check that the referenced folders do exist, they should all be pointing to ``docs/configuration/boot/`` folders, to exemplify the structure you need
-6. Obtain valid user certificates to your POD and copy those to ``docs/configuration/boot/certs``, you'll need one for each integration
+6. Obtain valid, PKCS#12 user certificates to your POD and copy those to ``docs/configuration/boot/certs``, you'll need one for each integration.
 7. Configure valid addresses to connect the application to on the file [application.yaml](docs/configuration/boot/application.yaml)
 8. Run ``IntegrationBridgeApplication`` from the "Run" menu and we're done!